vmware-tanzu-labs/yaml-overlay-tool/docs/sections/formatMarkers.md

 ##### Problem

-There are times when you may want to simply inject a comment into an existing YAML document.
+There are times when you may want to simply inject a comment into an existing YAML document while retaining a key's original value.
 However, problems can arise if the original type was an integer.
 This scenario would look like this:

 ```yaml
 ...